HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, systemic (necrotizing) vasculitis affecting various vessel sizes (small to medium-sized), associated with intravascular and extravascular granuloma formation, bronchial asthma, and blood eosinophilia.
+Eosinophilic granulomatosis with polyangiitis, also known as "Churg-Strauss syndrome" is a rare, pANCA+ (in 50-70% of cases), systemic (necrotizing) vasculitis affecting various vessel sizes (small to medium-sized) and associated with intravascular and extravascular granuloma formation, bronchial asthma, and high blood eosinophilia.

 - inconstant fever